 Information About Medicines for Gout

 Starting medicines which lower uric acid can set off an attack of gout.
 You should work with your doctor to learn which medicines and dosages may cause gout flare-ups.
 In general, it is best to increase the dose slowly over many weeks.
-Also, you may need a medicine such as colchicine to prevent gout flares for the first several months after starting the urate lowering medicine.
+Also, you may need a medicine such as colchicine to prevent gout flares for the first several months after starting the urate-lowering medicine.
 Your uric acid should be lowered to less than 6.0 mg/dL, and sometimes less than 5.0 mg/dL.
 Gout medications may interact with other drugs.
-Most people with gout will need to take the urate lowering medicine for the rest of their life.
+Most people with gout will need to take the urate-lowering medicine for the rest of their life.

 Large tophi that are draining, infected, or interfering with the movement of joints may need to be surgically removed.
-Surgery may not be suitable for persons with other medical conditions such as infection.
+Surgery may not be suitable for people with other medical conditions such as infection.
 In most cases, measures such as taking medicines that lower uric acid should reduce the need for surgery.

 Other types of surgeries are available to relieve joint pain and improve joint function.
-In some cases joint replacement is needed.
+In some cases, joint replacement is needed.

 Rest and protecting the affected joint with a splint can also promote recovery.
 Applying ice packs during an acute attack can help relieve symptoms.

 Uric acid level is only mildly affected by diet.
 Therefore, dietary therapy does not play a large role in preventing gout.
 Still, avoiding or reducing foods rich in purine can help.